Terms and Conditions

 We will use information you provide primarily for the provision of legal services to you and for related purposes only including updating and enhancing client records, analysis to help us manage the Firm’s statutory returns and legal and regulatory compliance.

-Our use of that information is subject to your instructions, the Data Protection Act 1998 and our duty of confidentiality.
-Please note that our work for you may require us to give information to third parties such as expert witnesses and other professional advisors.
+Our use of that information is subject to your instructions, the Data Protection Act 2018, the General Data Protection Regulation (UK GDPR) and our duty of confidentiality.
+Please note that our work for you may require us to give information to third parties such as expert witnesses, other professional advisors and debt recovery agents.
 You have a right of access under data protection legalisation to the personal data that we hold about you.

 External firms or organisations including (but not exclusively) the Solicitors Regulation Authority and the Legal Aid Agency may conduct audits or quality checks on our practice as part of their regulatory duties.
 These external firms or organisations are required to maintain confidentiality in relation to your files.